VOTE: Vision-Language-Action Optimization with Trajectory Ensemble Voting: Method

 \section{Method}

+Motivated by the above drawbacks of the current VLA models, we develop a training framework to finetune VLA models for generating less action tokens, thus addressing the first drawback with reduced inference latency and training cost.
+Furthermore, an inference optimization is proposed with a novel ensemble strategy to combine actions of current and previous predictions, thus addressing the second drawback with improved utilization of generations.

-In this section, we first briefly provide the preliminaries of our model's architecture and problem statement, highlighting the challenges and limitations of previous VLA methods (see Section~\ref{sec:preliminaries}).
-Section~\ref{sec:trainingmethod} elaborates on our innovative training method, detailing how the introduction of the special token \texttt{<ACT>} optimizes action prediction accuracy and computational efficiency.
-In Section~\ref{sec:vote}, we introduce our novel vote-based adaptive action ensemble strategy, designed to further enhance the stability and robustness of action execution by dynamically selecting relevant actions based on cosine similarity.
+In this section, we first briefly provide the preliminaries of our model's architecture and problem statement.
+We next elaborate our innovative training method, detailing how the introduction of the special token \texttt{<ACT>} optimizes action prediction accuracy and computational efficiency.
+Then we introduce our vote-based adaptive action ensemble strategy, designed to enhance the stability and robustness of action execution by dynamically selecting relevant actions.